 The basics to get started are simple:

 1. A container with holes, a size that works for your space, from old vintage wash pan to a wheel barrow or other planter.
 Found objects are fun, but there are all kinds of containers in garden centers as well.

-2. Potting soil~ I used an acid soil mix with a regular soil, my garden is mostly in the shade and the shade plants such as ferns and moss usually prefer an acid soil.
+2. Potting soil~ I used an acid soil mix with a regular soil as my garden is mostly in the shade and the shade plants such as ferns and moss usually prefer an acid soil.

 3. A shovel, trowel, a few garden tools for smaller plants

 4. Rocks and/gravel as an optional feature.
 I used rocks as place holders where I felt I would put garden features such as house or ponds.
 I planted around these and let the plants naturalize, growing around them.
 The gravel I used to cover up the dirt that showed while the plants filled in and for paths.
 If you do not have gravel you can find somewhere like a lake shore or creek, fish aquarium natural gravel is pretty and inexpensive.

 5. Plants~ I went to the local nurseries and perused the ground covers, the shade plants and some had rock garden plants that were small.
 I gathered some of my favorites , enough to fill the wheel barrow with allowance for spreading.
 My location will get morning sun and then shade all day, so tried to get plants that liked that kind of thing.

 Here are a few the plants that I have used.
 I generally shop by looking at what the nursery has in stock and what looks hardy and healthy.
 Every season you find new and different plants along with good old standbys.
 Read the labels though and get to know the plants and how compatable they are to your climate and location and note how big they can grow too.
 I want plants that would stay small in my garden.
 I looked for ground covers and plants with tiny flowers and tiny leaves:-)

 My Grandson is helping with this project which makes all the better!